Suspect dies in officer-involved shooting in St. Louis

-ST. LOUIS (AP) — Authorities say a suspect is dead and an officer injured after a confrontation outside a St. Louis gas station.
+ST. LOUIS (AP) — A suspect was killed and an officer injured Wednesday afternoon following a confrontation outside a St. Louis gas station, according to authorities.

-Police Chief John Hayden said at a press conference that the incident happened Wednesday afternoon after two patrol officers spotted a recently stolen SUV at the service station.
-Hayden says one officer got out and approached the driver, who suddenly accelerated backward.
+The shooting happened after two patrol officers spotted a recently stolen SUV at the service station, Police Chief John Hayden said at a news conference.
+One officer got out and approached the driver, who was alone in the vehicle.

-The police chief says the 31-year-old officer was trapped by the SUV’s open door and fired his gun, fatally striking the man in the chest.
-The officer suffered a head injury that Hayden describes as a not life-threatening.
+With the driver’s side door open, the SUV suddenly accelerated backward before crashing, Hayden said.
+The officer “was caught between the door and the actual car itself” and fired his gun, the chief said.
+Hayden didn’t know how many shots were fired.

-During the press conference, Hayden did not identify the officer or suspect, except to say he was a black man in his 20s.
-Hayden also did not state the officer’s race.
+The suspect was struck in the chest and was pronounced dead a short time later at a hospital.
+The officer was not shot but suffered what Hayden described as a significant but not life-threatening head injury.
+Police were trying to determine how the officer was injured.

 Most Read Nation & World Stories